This topic describes how to customize the functionality of Power Core using ON-AIR Designer.

 Saving the Project

-It is recommended that you save your work at regular intervals, and also use "save as" to keep a copy of the project at different revision stages.
-This will allow you to upload and test the configuration and revert to an earlier version if necessary.
+It is recommended to use "save as" regularly, to keep a copy of the project at different revision stages.
+This allows you to revert to an earlier version if, during testing, any mistakes are found.

 To overwrite the current project, use one of the following methods.